dqkqd/easy-recipes/readme.md

 docker compose up --force-recreate --build
 ```

-You should wait a few seconds for database initialization.
-Then open another terminal, run the command below to apply migrations.
+You should wait a few seconds for database initialization, then open another terminal, run the command below to apply migrations.

 ```bash
 docker compose exec backend flask db upgrade